-Location Surveys, When Are They Needed?
+Location Surveys: When Are They Needed?

 When purchasing a property, there are many different expenses, a lot of which seem to overlap.
 One expense that is frequently questioned is whether it is worth it to obtain a location drawing, a boundary survey or no survey at all.

 Sometimes we have discovered that a purchaser is buying more property than what he or she thought and sometimes we have discovered just the opposite.
-Since a location drawing is relatively inexpensive, making sure that you know the property lines of what you are buying is typically worth the expense.
+Since a location drawing is relatively inexpensive, making sure that you know the property lines of what you are buying is typically worth the cost.

 Federal Title always recommends obtaining at least a location drawing, but if the buyers are considering having work done on the property or are uncertain of the property lines, a boundary survey might be the best choice.